TapiocaFox/Daijishou/README.md

 ![](/imgs/highlight.gif)

 ### Q&A(5/7): What about other features
-Daijishō also allow you to manage apps, search games, support RetroAchievements, hotkeys, theme-color, video background, provide detail page and play button sounds etc.
+Daijishō also allow you to manage apps, search games, support RetroAchievements, hotkeys, theme-color, video background, provide detail for items, widgets page and play button sounds etc.

 ![](/imgs/game_detail.gif)
 ![](/imgs/platform_library.png)